wuxb45/atomictest/README.md

-# short desc.
+# Problem statement

-Change the compiler with CC=x such as `CC=clang-9`.
-The default is `clang`.

 The relevant part is the use of `atomic_fetch_add` and `atomic_fetch_sub` in `rwlock_*` functions.
 In short, clang-8 and earlier versions generate `lock addl` and `lock subl` for those atomics. clang-9 generates `lock incl` and `lock decl`, and also `lock xadd` if adding 2 or other numbers.
 The results show that `lock addl` and `lock subl` can be more efficient in some cases.
 The rwlock implementation can be wrong.
 Any suggestions are welcome.
-I have not comfirmed the actual cause.
+I have not identified the actual cause.
 Right now I just personally hope to get the old compilation results with clang-9.

 In this microbenchmark each thread repeatedly acquires and releases a randomly selected lock from a set.
 The number of threads and the number of locks are changed in the benchmark.
-Each thread is pinned to a uniq core assuming #threads <= #cores.
+Each thread is pinned to a unique core, assuming #threads <= #cores.
-The program uses the process' affinity settings to determine the maximum # of cores to use.
+The program reads the process' affinity settings to determine how many cores can be used.

+Change the compiler with CC=x such as `CC=clang-9`.
+The default is `clang`.
 If having multiple sockets, use `numactl -N 0 ./rwlocktest.out` to let it run on one socket.

 # Results
 Tested on both Broadwell (16-core) and Skylake (14-core) servers, with Archlinux (kernel 5.3.x) and Ubuntu 18.04, respectively.

 Broadwell has HT turned off.
 Skylake has HT turned on (not on purpose) so I used the first 14 cores out of the 28 on a socket.
+Skylake results are omitted (similar to Broadwell's).

 Results on Broadwell are listed below.
 Server specs: Archlinux, linux 5.3.6, Xeon E5-2697A v4, mitigations=off.